Y-username/milestone-project-1/README.md

 For writer, as the blog navigation page and blog pages are already built, it is easy to use them as template, create new blogs and update the navigation page.<br>
 For audience, the blog page and landing page are clearly separated.
 They can either browse the blog navigation page and find content they need, or being quickly informed by writer intend, or get connected in multiple ways.
 #### Mockup
-Please check mockups [here](https://github.com/Y-username/milestone-project-1/blob/master/assets/images/mockups) or check this repository assets/image/mockups
+Please check mockups [here](https://github.com/Y-username/milestone-project-1/blob/master/assets/images/mockups) or check this repository at assets/image/mockups

 ## Feautres
 #### Existing Features
-- separate blog pages and landing pages for user-friendly view experience
+- separate blog pages and landing pages for audience-friendly and emphatic viewing experience
-- Logo in each blog page lead back to Blog Navigation page instead of Home page, as a more intuitive function for user
+- Logo in each blog page lead back to Blog Navigation page instead of Home page, as a more intuitive function for audience
 - a simplified landing page for brief writer introduction and contact methods
 - multiple button elements in landing page to emphysize and lead audience to blogs
 - attached extra audio for blog contents, to add more detialed information and release audience eyes when they do not want to read